 In the town of Ingersoll stop in for a taste of cheese at the Ingersoll Wine Cellar & Cheese Shop.
 You may end up walking out with one of their beautiful charcuterie boards.

-Then stroll around the corner and meet Cindy Walker at Chocolatea.
-You’ll want to perform a taste test or two on both the hand-crafted chocolates and their tea.
-If you need a more substantial lunch or a cup of coffee finish up at The Olde Bakery Café on Thames Street South.
+If you need a more substantial lunch or a cup of coffee stop in at The Olde Bakery Café on Thames Street South.

 Explore Oxford County on a bike.
-The local tourism organization has put together a number of routes – of varying lengths and difficulties which you can check out here.
+The local tourism organization has put together a biking guide with a number of routes – of varying lengths and difficulties.

 Expect predominately quiet roads through pretty pastoral countryside as you’ll see in the photos below.
 You could easily spend several days in this area exploring.